developersview/javascript-errors/README.md

 - EvalError : Creates an instance representing an error that occurs regarding the global function eval().
 - RangeError : Creates an instance representing an error that occurs when a numeric variable or parameter is outside its valid range.
 - ReferenceError : Creates an instance representing an error that occurs when de-referencing an invalid reference.
+- SyntaxError : Creates an instance representing a syntax error.